theimowski/talk-xslt-right-tool-for-job/slides/index.md

 ---

-## Recap
+- data-background : images/tools.jpg

-* lessons learned
+' lessons learned
-* the very purpose of XSLT is to transform XML documents
-* One can handle XSLT to use it without big pain
+' the very purpose of XSLT is to transform XML documents ' One can handle XSLT to use it without big pain
-* It's not just about XSLT
+' It's not just about XSLT

+---

+- data-background : images/discover.jpg

-* We don't have to avoid unknown tools / technologies
-* We can discover interesting ways of using these tools to improve our process
+' We don't have to avoid unknown tools / technologies ' We can discover interesting ways of using these tools to improve our process

+---

+- data-background : images/goal.jpg

-* In the end what really matters is the final result that has business value
+' In the end what really matters is the final result that has business value